bansalfx123/NFC_server/README.md

 README

-webapp-express
+NFC_SERVER

+an example of an app server in Node & Express that provides:

+1. a socket server on port 51717
+- accepts socket connections from a TCP client implemented on the Raspberry Pi
+- accepts messages from the client which contain NFC transactions and status events

+2. a web server and RESTful API on port 3000 which:
+- serves a webapp to web clients to monitor NFC activity
-an example of a web app server in Node & Express that provides a RESTful API responding to an ajax request which returns a JSON object which can be directly referenced.
+- accepts Ajax requests from that webapp to display NFC transaction data.
+API calls respond to a request by returning a JSON object which can be directly referenced.

-myapi.js is a node.js application. its an http server which serves html and js files, and also responds to API requests

 to start, open terminal window and run node with the myapi.js file as argument
     > node myapi.js

-this starts the http server on http://localthost using port 3000
+this starts the http server using port 3000

-When a user now browses to http://localhost:3000, index.html is loaded (served by myapi.js) index.html loads the myclient.js file with the JSON query logic.
+When a user now browses to http://<hostname>:3000, index.html will be loaded to the browser (served by the express webserver implemented in myapi.js)

+the client-side code displays a list of NFC transactions, polling the server using AJAX requests for new transations.